Disney World Deluxe Resorts (Everything You Need to Know Plus Rankings)

 - Deluxe resorts offer multiple forms of transportation.
 The only exception is Disney’s Animal Kingdom Lodge.

 - All deluxe resorts offer interior room access.
-By this, I mean, you’ll walk through a lobby and interior hallways to access your room.

 Some favorites include: